ffromani/vmmi/README.md

 ## What might VMMI do in the future?

-The first purpose of VMMI is to test if the concept of moving the migration policy in a separate plugin out of the management application is viable or not.
+The first purpose of VMMI is to test if the concept of moving the migration policy in a separate helper out of the management application is viable or not.
 If the concept proves itself worthy, we aim to propose integration of VMMI inside libvirt

 ## Contact